Money well spent.

 - The Golden Girls' Stanley Zbornak frequently wears one of these, at least in the early episodes.
 It is the source of great amusement for the women.

 - In The Dick Van Dyke Show Alan Brady wore a bad toupee.
-At one point Laura gave this away on national TV, though it was really The Not Secret.
+At one point Laura gave this away on national TV, though really Everybody Knew Already.

 - In the "Police Officer" episode of the British Mockumentary series People Like Us, the police captain is wearing such an obvious and horrible toupee that the documentarian has trouble keeping a straight face — especially when the captain uses several hair-related Double Entendres in the course of discussing the life of a police officer.